 One rule of an Oxford House is that the residents cannot drink alcohol or use drugs of any kind.
 Anyone that breaks this rule is required to leave the house.
 Another rule is that the resident must pay equal share of house expenses.
 Everyone shares the responsibilities and chores.
 Responsibilities include holding each other accountable.
 Instead of staff members to supervise and support recovering residents, the group works together to encourage and support each other’s sobriety.

 Oxford Houses are typically single-sex adult houses, but some allow residents to live with their minor children.

 Another difference between an Oxford House and a Halfway House is the length of stay.
 A halfway house allows for stays of a specific program duration.
 Oxford Houses allow residents to stay for as long as they like.
 The average stay is for about one year, but there is no rule that requires someone to leave.

 The right living environment will depend on an individual’s needs and goals.
 Be sure to do research and contact any potential living environment with questions for committing to a choice.
 The more comfortable a person in in their living situation, the better the transition into a healthy lifestyle.
 Both options can provide great support.

-The post Knowing the Addiction Definition Does Not Guarantee Sobriety appeared first on Steps to Recovery.
+The post What is the Difference Between a Halfway House and an Oxford House? appeared first on Steps to Recovery.